vladimirice/ucom.backend/documentation/features/SERVICES_AND_APPLICATIONS.md

 * REST API - for the CRUD operations
 * iframely
 * server-side rendering frontend application (see `ucom.frontend`)
+* redirect - a redirect part of the affiliate program.

 Consumers (queue):
 * Push already signed transactions to the blockchain